 At the bachelor's level, CIS programs are often designed for individuals who are knowledgeable about information systems.
 Students learn general business concepts as well as computer networking and system development techniques.
 Theories are put into action as students demonstrate their knowledge through labs and special projects.

 CIS bachelor's degree program applicants must have a high school diploma or a GED certificate.
 High school graduates or college transfers typically need a 2.5 GPA for admissions consideration, and ACT scores are necessary.
 Candidates with a computer background are preferred.
 Students who do not have technological experience may be required to take pre-entry courses in basic applications and programming.

 Completion of a CIS capstone project and work portfolio may be required before graduation.
 Internships are available if not necessary.
+Programs take four years to complete.
 Classes include:

 - Programming formulas and languages

 - Applied studies in CIS

 CIS master's programs generally require 30-35 credits for completion.
 CIS students may be able to specialize in health information systems, database administration, applications engineering or information technology management.
 Students learn advanced techniques in CIS and gain research-building and critical-thinking skills.